edmundhighcock/avante.nvim/ignore/fix_ir_updates.md

 The user will see a much more responsive interface with clear progress indicators and status updates throughout the rebase process.

-## Testing Plan

-1. Test successful rebase scenario
-2. Test rebase with conflicts that are successfully resolved
-3. Test rebase with conflicts that cannot be resolved
-4. Test rebase with initialization errors
-5. Test rebase with other error conditions
-6. Verify that the sidebar updates correctly in all scenarios
-7. Verify that the sidebar doesn't hang when the tool completes

 ## Conclusion

 The issues with the `intelligent_rebase` tool are primarily related to improper message passing, state management, and completion signaling.
 By implementing the proposed changes, the tool will provide real-time updates in the sidebar during operation and will properly signal completion, preventing the sidebar from hanging.